ferstaberinde/F3/README.md

  * Improved impact on network traffic: only sets skill where unit is local
  * fn_setAISkill can now be called with only the unit as argument
 * Updated F3 PreMount component
-  * Only ignores vehicles if locked state is exactly 2
+  * Only ignores vehicles if locked state is exactly 2.
 * Updated F3 Zeus Support
-  * fn_zeusInit automatically detects if F3 AI Skill Selector component is active and uses it on new units
+  * fn_zeusInit automatically detects if F3 AI Skill Selector component is active and uses it on new units.
 * Updated AI Caching component:
- * New variables f_var_cacheRun & f_var_cacheSleep to easier control component behavior during runtime
+ * New variables f_var_cacheRun and f_var_cacheSleep to easier control component behavior during runtime.
- * Can now pass aggressiveness directly to f_fnc_gCache as optional param to override global value
+ * Can now pass aggressiveness directly to f_fnc_gCache as optional param to override global value.
 * Fixed AI Caching component:
  * Infantry would not disable simulation properly on aggressiveness 1 and 2.
 * Fixed ORBAT Notes and Name Tags components: